kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-spot-instances.md

 While configuring, note the settings used as these values will be needed for the Kubecost configuration.

-There are multiple options: this can either be set from the Kubecost UI or via `.Values.kubecostProductConfigs` in the Helm chart.
+These values must be set via `.Values.kubecostProductConfigs` in the Helm chart.
 If you set any `kubecostProductConfigs` from the Helm chart, all changes via the front end will be deleted on pod restart.

 * `projectID` the Account ID of the AWS Account on which the Spot nodes are running.
 * `awsSpotDataRegion` region of your Spot data bucket